Erreur32/nginx-proxy-manager-Bash-API/README.md

 _by Erreur32_

-This script allows you to manage Nginx Proxy Manager via the API.
+🛠️  This script allows you to manage Nginx Proxy Manager via the API.

+🔑  Genrate TOKEN automaticly !! ;)

-It provides functionalities such as creating proxy hosts, managing users, and displaying configurations.
+It provides functionalities such as creating/deleting proxy hosts, managing users, and displaying configurations and more.

 ## Usage:
 ```bash